Persistent Physical Symptoms

 1. Background

-Chronic pain, and other conditions with persistent physical symptoms where there is no medical solution, are having a significant and growing impact for patients and the NHS.
-This pilot will explore whether ‘specialised’ social prescribing can support current NHS provision and improve outcomes for patients.
+The impact of chronic pain and other conditions with persistent physical symptoms where there is no medical solution, is significant and growing, both for patients and the NHS.

-Patients who are eligible for this pilot will get help from a link worker, who will support them identify and work to overcome their current barriers to managing their persistent physical symptoms.
-The link worker will work with patients to produce an agreed action plan, which may include a range of activities, such as:
+Patients who are eligible for this pilot work with a link worker, who supports them to identify and overcome barriers to managing their symptoms through an agreed action plan, which may include a range of activities, such as:

 • Getting involved in local groups and activities